Cluyverth/Pokedex/README.md

 # Pokedex-V0.0.1

-*I made this project to learn HTML, CSS and JS*
+*I made this project to learn HTML, CSS and JS and how to consume APIs*

+ Link to the project: [Pokedex](Cluyverth.com/pokedex)

 </br>